What we know about this woman's deportation

 No one disputes the underlying facts of her case.

-Garcia de Rayos was arrested in 2008 in a workplace raid at Golfland Sunsplash, a waterpark in Mesa, Arizona.
-Though the courts have deemed some workplace raids under Maricopa Sheriff Joe Arpaio illegal, this was not one of them.
+Garcia de Rayos came illegally to the United States from Guanajuato, Mexico, in the mid-1990s with her parents when she was 14.
+She was arrested in 2008 in a workplace raid at Golfland Sunsplash, a waterpark in Mesa, Arizona.

 She was convicted in March 2009 of criminal impersonation for having a fake Social Security number, a sixth-degree felony.